tilahunmichael/simple_shell/README.md

  - [x] 21. history
  - [x] 22.
 File as input

+ ##Authors
 Project to be done in teams of 2 people (your team: Adetoun Lawal, tilahun debele)